 For baby’s safety, make sure this screen goes around the hearth and secure it to the wall on both sides of the fireplace.
 Double-check that the screen doesn’t absorb heat from the fire.
 It’s also important to consider the height of the screen and the size of your baby.

 For your own convenience, choose a screen with a secure gate.
 Remember, adults also need easy access to light the fire or add extra wood.

 Fireplaces with a stepped hearth need a little more baby-proofing because their sharp and rough edges can injure a new walker.
 The solution?
 With simple edge and corner guards, you can keep your little one safe and avoid painful bumps.
 Just be sure to buy a sturdy kit that stays in place and that your child won’t be able to rip off.

 Even if you don’t light the fireplace, it’s best to keep your child out of that area.
 The idea of a baby full of soot is enough to make many parents want to add a door lock to their fireplace.
 This solution also keeps little fingers safe from pinching or heads from getting bumped.

 Many new parents with fireplaces at home choose to avoid the fire altogether.
 This is definitely the safest way to prevent burns.
 Plus, it allows you to get creative with the fireplace area.
 Here are some ideas for you:

-- Turn your hearth into a bench.
-It adds extra seating and looks cute!
+- Turn your hearth into a bench, says parenting site, What To Expect.
+It adds extra seating and looks cute.

 - Block access to the unused fireplace with toys.
 This creates a play area for your little one and no one will ever know you have a fireplace back there.